Welcome to the Wimmera Bird Club Inc.

 We are here to share our passion, skills & knowledge and to learn from each other.
 It doesn't matter how many birds you have - we just like getting together to talk, have fun and learn.

-We are a very informal club; we usually have our meetings at 12.30 pm on the 1st Sunday of most months (except January), at various members' properties.
+We are a very informal club; we usually have our meetings at 12.30 pm on the 1st Sunday of most months, at various members' homes.
 Visitors and new members are always welcomed.

-We put out a a bi-monthly newsletter to keep our members informed of news & upcoming events as well as members birds for sale.
+We put out a regular newsletter to keep our members informed of news & upcoming events as well as members birds for sale.
 This service is free for members.

 Please have a look around the site, and why not come along to a meeting?
 We would love to meet you.